-Can you do SEO yourself?
-Yes!
-In fact, most search engine optimization (SEO) experts got their start with do-it-yourself (DIY) SEO.
+In fact, most SEO experts got their start with do-it-yourself (DIY) SEO.
 And with some time, a few free SEO tools, and this guide on how to do SEO yourself, you too can become an SEO expert.

 Keep reading to learn how to do SEO on your own!
 If you’re looking to get started faster, enter your website’s URL here, and you’ll receive an instant SEO audit with recommendations (and explanations) on how to improve your site’s SEO.